 Eagleton Faculty, Staff and Visiting Associates

-Loredana Cromarty is associate vice president of U.S. state government affairs for Allergan , a global pharmaceutical company.
-Previously, Cromarty was founder and principal of L&P Strategies, a government relations and public affairs firm, where she represented Fortune 500 clients and project management firms and conducted public policy research for a blue ribbon commission.
+Loredana Cromarty is a government affairs/public affairs executive with demonstrated experience advancing policies and business goals of Fortune 500 corporations and non-profit organizations.
+Most recently, Cromarty was associate vice president at Allergan , a global biopharmaceutical company, where she led its US national state government affairs.
+Previously, Cromarty was founder and principal of L&P Strategies, a government relations and public affairs firm, where she represented Fortune 500 clients and project management firms and conducted public policy research for a blue- ribbon commission.
 She has served as executive director of the Christine Todd Whitman Excellence in Public Service Series, a governmental and political leadership training program for women.

 Most recently, Cromarty completed her tenure as co-chair of the Alumni Leadership Council at the University of Pennsylvania’s Fels Institute of Government.
 An advocate for the rights of children who are deaf or hard of hearing, Cromarty is frequently invited as a guest speaker at symposia on hearing loss, including at the Children’s Hospital of Philadelphia and Hunterdon Medical Center, and serves as a consultant for families with hearing impaired children.
-She has served as vice chair of the board of the Summit Speech School, which provides children who are deaf or hard of hearing with educational and therapeutic support services.
+She is a member of the board of the Summit Speech School, which provides children who are deaf or hard of hearing with educational and therapeutic support services.

 Cromarty holds a master’s degree in governmental administration from the University of Pennsylvania’s Fels Institute of Government and earned a dual degree in political science and French from Drew University.